aneshas/valhala-racing/README.md

 - Usage of Encore Transactional Outbox for reliable message publishing
 - How [sqlboiler](https://github.com/volatiletech/sqlboiler) can be used with Encore.
 - How one can combine Encore, sqlboiler and outbox pattern in atomic vay using [tx](https://github.com/aneshas/tx) go package
-- Using Encore Cron Jobs
+- Using Encore Cron Jobs in combination with pubsub for async job scheduling
 - Using external services with Encore (eg. smtp, cloud providers, payment providers)

 ## Encore Hackathon